Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Application to defect-0 curves of genus at most 4

 As we only need to check if the value of $J$ is zero or not, we can work with any affine lift of the theta null point.
 However, if it is zero and $(A,\pol)$ is therefore a Jacobian over the algebraic closure, there is currently no way to ensure that it is also a Jacobian over the ground field.

 \begin{example} Let us consider the case of defect-$0$ genus $4$ curves $C$ over $\FF_{59}$.
 The Jacobian of $C$ would be isogenous to $E^4$ with $E$ an elliptic curve with $\End(E)$ of discriminant $-11$.
 There are three indecomposable principally polarized abelian varieties in the class of $E^4$.
-We can check that for none of them the Igusa form is $0$.
-Hence there is no defect-$0$ curve of genus $4$ over $\FF_{59}$ as it is confirmed in \href{manypoint.org}{these tables} or \cite[Th.1.1]{zaytsev}. \end{example}
+We can check (using for the three of them the value $\ell=3$) that for none of them the Igusa form is $0$.
+Hence there is no defect-$0$ curve of genus $4$ over $\FF_{59}$ as it is confirmed in the manYPoints tables \cite{manypoints} or \cite[Th.1.1]{zaytsev}. \end{example}

 It would be more interesting to look at one unknown entry of these tables, like for instance $q=89$.
 However in this case the discriminant of the associated elliptic curve is $32$ and our algorithms are not efficient enough to work it out yet.